nf-core/metapep/docs/output.md

 - [MultiQC](#multiqc) - Aggregate report describing results and QC from the whole pipeline
 - [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution

-### Data model
+## Internal data model

+The prediction and downstream analysis of epitopes originating from different microbiomes causes large amounts of data that has to be processed.
+Importantly, the redundancy of peptides across different proteins, entities (i.e. taxa, MAGs/bins or contigs), microbiomes and conditions has to be handled to avoid redundant epitope predictions.
+Moreover, the relations between those objects, e.g. which peptides occur in which microbiomes, need to be stored.
-The main bottleneck of the metapep pipeline are the large amounts of data, which result from predicting peptides from whole microbiomes.
-Therefore, Metapep uses a relational data model that consists of tables that can describe relationships between different objects.
-These tables can be used for further downstream analysis and the relations can be followed from predicted epitope to microbiome using the data model.
+For this, metapep uses a relational data model that consists of tables that contain the provided or pre-computed data, such as the protein or peptide sequences, as well as of association tables that describe the relations between those those objects.
+These tables can be used for further downstream analysis and the relations can be followed from predicted epitopes to microbiomes and conditions and vice versa using the data model.

 <p align="center">
     <img src="images/metapep_datamodel.png" alt="nf-core/metapep data model" width="90%">
 </p>

 - Orange: provided or pre-computed entities
-- Gray: associations
+- Gray: associations (n to m relations)
 - Purple: Pipeline output

 Entities correspond to taxa, MAGs/bins, assembly contigs or proteins.

+## Pipeline output

 <details markdown="1">
 <summary>Output files</summary>